azz/up-api-google-sheets/README.md

 ## Installation

-1. Create a new Google Sheet and select "Tools" → "Script Editor".
+1. Create a new Google Sheet and select "Extensions" → "Apps Script".
 2. Paste in the contents of [`up.js`](https://github.com/azz/up-api-google-sheets/blob/master/up.js) into the code window.
-3. Save the script as "Up API" and accept the authorization request (you may need to proceed through a security warning, as this is not a published Addon).
+3. Save the script, and rename the project to "Up API" and accept the authorization request (you may need to proceed through a security warning, as this is not a published Addon).
+4. Click the "Run" button with the "onOpen" function selected.
-4. Reload your Google Sheet and select "Add-ons" → "Up API" → "Set Up...".
+5. Go back to your Google Sheet and you should have a new "Up API" drop-down.
+Select"Up API" → "Set Up...".

 ## Usage

-Once you have authenticated ("Add-ons" → "Up API" → "Set Up..."), you will be able to insert formulas.
+Once you have authenticated ("Up API" → "Set Up..."), you will be able to insert formulas.

 All the formulas provided by this script can be inserted from the "Up API" menu.
 Doing so will insert the formula, apply some styling, then auto-size the columns.
 Alternatively, you can enter in the formulas manually.